 Radio and Antennas must be in accordance with CFC 907.2.12.2.
 Additionally, coverage should adhere to NFPA 72 Chapter 24.5.1.
 Please note that buildings which have radios and communications which do not require boosters to the signal are exempt from certain rules and regulations.
 Again, check with your local branch for clarification.

-Generally, all communications must:
+Generally, all wireless communication enhancement systems must: